mapeditor/tiled/docs/manual/introduction.rst

 depth faking techniques, tiles and layers can be offset by a custom distance and their rendering order can be configured.

-The primary tool for editing tile layers is a stamp brush that allows efficient painting and copying of tile areas.
+The primary tool for editing :ref:`tile layers <tile-layer-introduction>` is a stamp brush that allows efficient painting and copying of tile areas.
 It also supports drawing lines and circles.
 In addition, there are several selection tools and a tool that does :doc:`automatic terrain transitions <using-the-terrain-tool>`.
-Finally, it can apply changes based on `pattern-matching`_ to automate parts of your work.
+Finally, it can apply changes based on :doc:`pattern-matching <automapping>` to automate parts of your work.

-Tiled also supports object layers, which traditionally were only for annotating your map with information but more recently they can also be used to place images.
+Tiled also supports :ref:`object layers <object-layer-introduction>`, which traditionally were only for annotating your map with information but more recently they can also be used to place images.
 You can add rectangle, ellipse, polygon, polyline and tile objects.
 Object placement is not limited to the tile grid and objects can also be scaled or rotated.
 Object layers offer a lot of flexibility to add almost any information to your level that your game needs.

 Other things worth mentioning are the support for adding custom map or tileset formats through plugins, the tile stamp memory, tile animation